opendatateam/udata/docs/adapting-settings.md

 ## Flask-FS options

-uData use Flask-FS as storage abstraction.
+udata use Flask-FS as storage abstraction.

 ## Flask-CDN options